deepjs/deepjs/DOCS/tutorials.md

 #### Modelisation and Queries
 deepjs provides tools to modelise and manipulate structures inheritance and compositions.
-For this, it mainly uses Aspects Composition (AOP) principles, and particular queries/selector that allow to navigate-in and select objects structures.
+For this, it mainly uses Aspects Composition (AOP) principles, and particular queries/selector that allow to navigate-in and select particular objects structures.
 The combination of those two paradigms (AOP + queries) gives differents ways to nicely handle objects modelisation and/or run-time.
 * [basic-modelisation](./basic-modelisation.md)
 * [compositions](./compositions.md)
 * [colliders](./colliders.md)